ggarza/number_sense/README.md

 ## Workflow Tip

-One workflow for creating exams with answer keys is to let `\LaTeX` handle the column breaks in all rough drafts.
-When you're done creating problems and answers, take note of where the columns break.
-Then use the `\raggedcolumns` macro in the preamble of your document, and place a `\columnbreak` macro after the questions you believe would be the best place to break the columns.
+To get the answer key columns to match the exam columns, do not insert any `\columnbreak` commands in rough drafts.
+When you're done creating problems, take note of where the columns break.
+Then, place a `\columnbreak` macro after the questions where the columns break.